Divisibility of dynamical maps: Schr\"odinger vs. Heisenberg picture: Divisibility conditions

 \subsubsection{Operational interpretation}

 We now proceed to show that it is possible to give an interpretation to violations of \heis P-divisibility analogous to the revivals of the guessing probability of Eq.~\eqref{eq:P_guess_S} that holds in the \schro picture.
-Consider a scenario dual to the one considered for Eq.~\eqref{eq:P_guess_S}: Alice can measure one of two possible effects $E$ or $F$, each with equal probability.
-Bob's task is to guess which effect is being measured, after Alice communicates to him the measurement outcome.
-To do so, he can prepare a single state $\rho$ and send it to Alice, that will perform a measurement.
+Consider a scenario dual to the one considered for Eq.~\eqref{eq:P_guess_S}: Alice prepares a black box performing one of two possible measurements, each with the same probability and described by effects $E$ and $F$.
+Bob's task is to guess what measurement is being performed.
+To do so, he can prepare a single state $\rho$ and use the black box only once.
 In Appendix \ref{app:proof_P_guess_H} we show that Bob's probability of correctly guessing is

-where $D_\infty$ is the operator distance
+where $D_\infty$ is the operator distance \cite{Budini2024a}

 defined from the operator norm

 The operator norm $D_\infty$ therefore represents the bias in favor of correctly guessing which effect was measured by Alice, just like $D_1$ represents the bias in favor of guessing which state was prepared.
 Since $-\id\le E-F\le\id$, the operator distance is bounded $0\le D_\infty(E,F)\le1$, and then $P_{\text{guess}}^{\text{e}}(E,F)$ is indeed a probability.
 See Fig.~\ref{fig:P_guess_sketch} for a representation of the guessing probabilities in the \schro and \heis picture.